-The review was conducted by the Monitoring Officer, who is the Statutory Officer responsible for considering Code of Conduct complaints, the two deputy Monitoring Officers and the two Independent Persons who, as the title suggests, perform a statutory role to both ensure the local arrangements work effectively and, also, provide constructive challenge.
+The review was conducted by the Monitoring Officer, who is the Statutory Officer responsible for considering Code of Conduct complaints and the two deputy Monitoring Officers.
+The Chair of Governance, Audit and Standards Committee was also consulted.

-The review recommends that the Borough's Code as adopted on 13 April 2022 remains fit for purpose, provides clarity on expected behaviours and reflects public expectation and no amendments are proposed.
-The Borough's Code of Conduct is based on the Model Code recommended by the LGA, is comprehensive and enables the Borough and the Parishes who have adopted this Code to benefit from guidance and support on training material from the LGA.
+The review recommends that the Borough's Code as adopted on 12 July 2023 remains fit for purpose, provides clarity on expected behaviours and reflects public expectation and no amendments are proposed.
+The Borough's Code of Conduct is based on the Model Code recommended by the LGA, is comprehensive.
+The Code enables the Borough and the Town and Parish Councils who have adopted this Code to benefit from guidance and support on training material from the LGA.

 The Borough's adopted Code of Conduct was circulated to the Parish and Town Councils, with a recommendation that they adopt the Borough's Code and training was provided.
-Six out of nine Parish and Town Councils decided to adopt the Borough Code/Model Code since May 2022 and the remaining three have confirmed they too will be considering adopting the Borough's Code, post the elections.
+All nine of the Parish and Town Councils have adopted the Borough Code/Model.